Sen. Thom Tillis announces he’s not seeking reelection, a day after voting against Trump’s agenda bill

 “Minisoldr” was the screen name Robinson used on a porn forum where he made disturbing comments, including referring to himself as a “black nazi,” which CNN’s KFile uncovered last year.
 Robinson lost the gubernatorial election to Democrat Josh Stein.

-CNN’s David Wright, Dianne Gallagher, Nicky Robertson and Arlette Saenz contributed to this report.
+CNN’s David Wright, Dianne Gallagher, Nicky Robertson, Arlette Saenz, Julia Benbrook and Betul Tuncer contributed to this report.

 The-CNN-Wire